stefanoverna/graphql8/guides/type_definitions/objects.md

 }
 ```

-Generally speaking, GraphQL object types correspond to models in your application, like `User`, `Product`, or `Comment`.
-Sometimes, object types are described using the [GraphQL Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL):
+Generally speaking, GraphQL8 object types correspond to models in your application, like `User`, `Product`, or `Comment`.
+Sometimes, object types are described using the [GraphQL8 Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL):

 ```ruby
 type User {